 How to register

 You must search the trade marks database before you send your application to check if anyone has already registered an identical or similar trade mark for the same or similar goods or services.
 There is a fee for searching the database.
-If you want a Registry General staff member to search the database for you, you can make the request and pay by credit card using a Trademark Search via Credit Card Form .
+If you want a Registry General staff member to search the database for you, you can make the request and pay by credit card using a Trademark Search Application via Credit Card Payment.docx.

 You can ask the holder of an existing trade mark for permission to register yours.
 They must give you a letter of consent - you must send this letter with your application.